LuisAlejandro/fb-random-post-from-feed/README.md

           make image

-  * You can execute the tweet script with this command:
+  * You can execute the publish script with this command:

           make publish